Tomat7/ESP32-async-ADC/README.md

  Otherwise, fill free to use this code.

  Functions adcStart/adcBusy/adcEnd was removed after 1.0.4 RELEASE of "Arduino core for the esp32".
- But these functions are very useful for "ASYNC" and "NO-WAIT" ADC reading.
+ But these functions are very useful for ASYNC/NO-WAIT ADC reading.
  I just copied code from Realease 1.0.4 of ESP32 Arduino to use it in my library.